konka-bptl-tech/notes/short_notes/aws-muralee.md

 I have EBS volume modify volume 400GB to 500GB after again modify volume from 500Gb to 600GB it is possible you have to wait for 6 hours for second volume modify

 Best way to detach the volume first login to the server and unmount it then detach otherwise may be data corruption happends withou unmount detach

+snapshots are point-in-backup of EBS volumes which are incremental what ever changes in previous snap shot those only backup When you do snapshot it will take entire state of volumes[data,config,setting] snapshots are stored in s3 for backups and DR we mainly keep take the snapshots

+In realtime we have 100GB ...
+1000GB ...
+1TB

+If take snapshot of encrypted volumes does it encrypted or not If you take non-encrypted volume how can you make encrypted

+AMI is a preconfigured template that has OS,settings,app By using template we can run as many instances we want it brings immutability If we want to move AMI to another region we need to first take snapshot then copy snapshot to another region

+instance store[temporary] = comes with ec2 instance when you restart ec2 instance

+Amazon Data lifecycle = automatic creation,retention copy and deletion of snapshots  and AMI's